jeog/TDAmeritradeAPI/README.md

     - ```json::exception``` : base class for exceptions from the json library (review the documentation for the derived classes)

-- There are no guarantees of exception safety.

-- ***Currently C++ exceptions are passed across the library boundary and may break the ABI***

 - The C interface has corresponding error codes:
     ```
     #define TDMA_API_ERROR 1